Altitude sickness

 In this article:

-For most people, it causes mild symptoms that improve with rest and time spent getting used to altitude.
+For most people, it causes mild symptoms that improve with rest and with time spent getting used to altitude.
 However, in some people, it can lead to serious symptoms which can become life-threatening.
-This is particularly the case if the signs are not recognised and the person does not move down (descend) to a lower altitude.
+This is particularly the case if the signs are not recognised and the person does not descend to a lower altitude.

-The most important treatment if you develop symptoms of altitude sickness is to stop your ascent and rest.
-If your symptoms are severe, do not improve, or they are getting worse, you need to descend to a lower altitude.
-There are various preventative measures, the most important being slow ascent so that your body can adjust to conditions at the right pace (acclimatise).
+As soon as the first symptoms of altitude sickness develop, the most important treatment is stop the ascent and rest.
+If the symptoms are severe, do not improve, or are getting worse, then descent to a lower altitude is essential.
+There are various preventative measures, the most important being slow ascent so that the body can adjust to conditions at the right pace (this is known as "acclimatising").

 Continue reading below